 Immigrants who want to permanently live and work in the United States must first obtain a green card.
-If the immigrant is approved for a green card, they can legally travel in and out of the United States and also sponsor other family members who want to apply for a green card.
+If the immigrant is approved for a green card, they can legally travel in and out of the United States and sponsor other family members who want to apply for a green card.
 The greatest benefit of obtaining your green card is that you will be eligible to apply for U.S. citizenship!

-How Can I Obtain a Green Card?
+How to Get a Green Card?

-The most common ways to obtain a green card are through employment, marriage to a U.S citizen or lawful permanent resident, or via immediate family relationship.
+The most common ways to obtain a green card are through employment, marriage to a U.S. citizen or lawful permanent resident, or via immediate family relationship.

-Although the steps you have to take to get a green card varies depending on the specific details of your situation, you generally must complete all of the following tasks before you can be approved for a green card:
+Although the steps you have to take to get a green card vary depending on the specific details of your situation, you generally must complete all of the following tasks before you can be approved for a green card:

 - Another person must file an immigrant petition on your behalf

 - You must file a green card application with USCIS or a visa application with the U.S. Department of State

 - Schedule and attend a biometrics appointment to take photographs and obtain fingerprints